pyvista/pyvista/doc/getting-started/why.rst

 ~~~~~~~~~~~
 For example, triangular surface meshes in VTK can be subdivided but
 every other object in VTK cannot.
 It then makes sense that a
-subdivided method be added to the existing triangular surface mesh.
+:func:`subdivide` method be added to the existing triangular surface
+mesh.
 That way, subdivision can be performed with:

 .. jupyter-execute::